Long Center for the Performing Arts: History

+The Lester Palmer Municipal Auditorium was built for a total of $2.5 million, and opened on January 5th, 1959, and was considered the finest design of contemporary architecture.

-Lester Palmer Municipal Auditorium was United States President John F. Kennedy's destination on November 22, 1963, when he was assassinated in Dallas.
+It was United States President John F. Kennedy's destination on November 22, 1963, when he was assassinated in Dallas.
 He was scheduled to give a speech for 5,000 people a dinner in the Grand Courtyard.

 In the late 1990s Austin's primary symphony orchestra, opera group and ballet company were brought together by the need for a high-quality permanent performance venue.
 The three groups formed an organization called Arts Center Stage and began raising funds and developing plans for a new performing arts center they could share.
 Eventually they petitioned the City of Austin for the right to lease and renovate the Lester E. Palmer Auditorium on the south shore of Lady Bird Lake and a city referendum authorized the lease in 1998.
 In April 1999 the project was named after Joe R. and Teresa Lozano Long, who had donated $20 million towards the new facility.

 An original plan developed by Chicago architects Skidmore, Owings & Merrill was commissioned November 1999, and by August 2001 Arts Center Stage had raised over $61 million of its $110 million funding goal.
 The facility was designed to have four theatres, ranging in size from a 232-seat studio theatre to a grand theatre seating over 2,000.
 With the slowing economy in 2002–3, the Long Center Board of Trustees, major donors, community arts leaders, and staff began researching methods to decrease project costs.
 A new project was proposed and unanimously approved in October 2003, involving construction of the Long Center in phases.
 Phase I of the building project included the Michael & Susan Dell Hall (2,242 seats) and the Debra & Kevin Rollins Studio Theatre (229 seats).
 Phase II would include the Topfer Theatre and Recital & Education Building.

 After 10 years of construction, the grand opening of the Long Center took place on March 28, 2008.
 Funding for the $77 million first-phase was provided exclusively by private donations from more than 4,600 supporters.